razmaliah/I2CS_Ex2/README.md

-Map class implements Map2D interface and represent a 2D map of Pixels (2D Integer array) which every entry have a color (Integer value). the map have some basic function like constructors , getters and setters. there some functions for the map like:
+Map class implements Map2D interface and represent a 2D map of Pixels (2D Integer array) which every entry have a color (Integer value). the map have some basic function like constructors , getters and setters. there some functions for the map like: (some of them have cyclic map option)
 1. shortestPath - compute the shortest path between two pixel while avoiding obstacles.
 2. allDistance - return a new map which cell (pixel) value is the shortest path to the pixel from a start pixel (while avoiding obstacles).
 3. fill - fill the connected component of pixel in the new color (new_v), using flood fill algo.
 4. drawCircle - draw a circle in the map with given center and a radius.